-We state anew the definition of local factorability structure on $\left(M,S\right)$, using Definition \ref{def:normalisation-map}. \begin{defn} Let $M$ be a monoid generated by its subset $S$.
-A \textbf{local factorability structure} is a map $\varphi:S^{2}\to S^{2}$ satisfying the following properties: \begin{enumerate} \item $M$ admits the presentation
+We state anew the definition of local factorability structure on $\left(M,S\right)$, using Definition~\ref{def:normalisation-map}. \begin{defn} Let $M$ be a monoid and let $S$ be a generating subset of $M$.
+A \textbf{local factorability structure} is a map $\varphi$ from $S^{2}$ to itself, having the following properties: \begin{enumerate} \item $M$ admits the presentation